JoshBrodieNZ/daily-reo/_posts/2024-08-20-whakakāhoretanga.md

 When the nucleus of the predicate is an adjective, as in "He makariri rawa te rā" (the day is too cold) it is negated using the negative form of the verbal sentence so we would treat "He makariri rawa te rā" as if it were "Kei te makariri rawa te rā" and negate it using the rules for verbal sentences with "Kāore te rā i te makariri rawa".

 When the subject of the sentence is a possessive determiner such as in "He kaputī tāku" (I have a cup of tea) the sentence is negated using the negative word "kāore" and the determiner becomes plural as in "Kāore āku kaputī" (I have no cups of tea).

+## 'Kei' Sentences
+Kei sentences are discussed in an [earlier post]({{ site.baseurl }}{% post_url 2024-05-30-tari %}).
+They are negated using the negative word "kāore".

+"Kei roto i te pouaka te ngeru" (the cat is inside the box) is negated as "Kāore te ngeru i roto i te pouaka" (the cat is not inside the box).

+Past/present sentences take the pūhono (joiner) "i" while future sentences take the pūhono (joiner) "ki".

+## N/M Possessives (and actor emphatic)
+N/M possessives are discussed in an [earlier post]({{ site.baseurl }}{% post_url 2024-05-14-he-kawhe-māu %}).
+They are negated using the negative word "ehara".

+"Māku te kaputī" (the cup of tea is for me) is negated as "Ehara māku te kaputī" (the cup of tea is not for me).

+Similar, the related actor/agent emphatic construction is negated in the same way.

+"Nāku te kaputī i inu" (I drank the cup of tea) is negated as "Ehara nāku te kaputī i inu".